-Ironically, by the time the series premiered in syndication, promoted as a product of the kiddy crowd, The Monkees as a group had spent the better part of the last two years trying to break out of their manufactured, teenybopper image.
+Ironically, by the time the series premiered in reruns, promoted as a product of the kiddy crowd, The Monkees as a group had spent the better part of the last two years trying to break out of their manufactured, teenybopper image.
 By recording as a self-contained band (the albums Headquarters and Pisces, Aquarius, Capricorn and Jones Ltd. as well as the singles "Pleasant Valley Sunday" and "Daydream Believer"), the quartet proved they were not just a product of Donnie Kirshner's world.
 A series of successful concert tours throughout 1966-1968 highlighted their talents as a live attraction.
-A feature film, the wildly offbeat and eclectic Head, seemed to be created to appeal to a more sophisticated audience.
-Even in 1969, the year their old TV show premiered on Saturday afternoon TV, The Monkees (now a trio after the departure of Peter Tork) were releasing albums and songs that reflected a more mature sound.
+And a feature film, the wildly offbeat Head, seemed to be created to appeal to a more sophisticated audience.
+Even in 1969, the year their old TV show premiered on Saturday TV, The Monkees (now a trio after the departure of Peter Tork) were releasing albums and songs that reflected a more mature sound.
 They even conducted a concert tour backed by an all-black rhythm and blues band.

-Despite all of these efforts to be taken seriously as a musical entity, Micky, Davy and Michael were seemingly torn between projecting a new image for The Monkees while also satisfying the demands of their Screen Gems contract, which included filming commercials throughout 1969 and 1970 for Kool-Aid (and related tie-ins such as Nerf balls).
+Despite all of these efforts to be taken seriously as a musical entity, Micky, Davy, and Michael were seemingly torn between projecting a new image for The Monkees while also satisfying the demands of their Screen Gems contract, which included filming commercials throughout 1969 and 1970 for Kool-Aid (and related tie-ins such as Nerf balls).
 Kool-Aid sponsored The Monkees television show when reruns began in September 1969.

-However, there was a concerted effort to promote new Monkees music in the Saturday afternoon repeats.
+However, there was a concerted effort to promote new Monkees music in the Saturday repeats.
 The original soundtrack of the shows were changed in an attempt to promote fresh cuts from albums like The Monkees Present (1969) and Changes (1970).
-In some instances, songs that didn't see official release until the 1980s (like "Steam Engine," "If You Have The Time," and "Apples, Peaches, Bananas and Pears") appeared on the new soundtracks of the syndicated reruns (and sometimes in mixes that to this day remain unreleased).
+In some instances, songs that didn't see official release until the 1980s (like "Steam Engine," "If You Have The Time," and "Apples, Peaches, Bananas and Pears") appeared on the new soundtracks of the reruns (and sometimes in mixes that to this day remain unreleased).

 For an in-depth listing of the new songs that were chosen for the late 1969/early 1970s reruns, visit these pages at the Monkees Film & TV Vault website: